 What Is Moratorium Period In Personal Loan?

 A moratorium enables borrowers to delay interest & principal payments.
-Read on to know everything about moratorium period in personal loan at IIFL Finance.
+Read on to know everything about what is moratorium period in personal loan?

-Loans Where Moratorium Is PermittedBanks and non-banking finance companies (NBFCs) often permit moratorium on housing, educational, and agricultural loans.
-This facility is intended to help borrowers who may not be in a position to pay the EMI either in the initial period of the loan or any time in between during the entire loan tenor.
+Loans On Which Moratorium Is AllowedBanks and financial institutions usually allow moratorium on educational, housing and farm loans.
+This is because many borrowers are not in a position to start paying the EMI in the initial period of the loan.